Harold Laski: Declining role

 Attlee gave Laski no role in the new Labour government.
 Even before the libel trial, Laski's relationship with Attlee had been strained.
 Laski had once called Attlee "uninteresting and uninspired" in the American press and even tried to remove him by asking for Attlee's resignation in an open letter.
 He tried to delay the Potsdam Conference until after Attlee's position was clarified.
 He tried to bypass Attlee by directly dealing with Churchill.
 Laski tried to pre-empt foreign policy decisions by laying down guidelines for the new Labour government.
 Attlee rebuked him:

-Though he continued to work for the Labour Party until he died, he never regained political influence.
+Although he continued to work for the Labour Party until he died, Laski never regained political influence.
 His pessimism deepened as he disagreed with the anti-Soviet policies of the Attlee government in the emerging Cold War, and he was profoundly disillusioned with the anti-Soviet direction of American foreign policy.

-Death
+Death and legacy

 Laski contracted influenza and died in London on 24 March 1950, aged 56.

-Legacy

 Laski's biographer Michael Newman wrote: